this-scott/obsidian-annotator/README.md

 The plugin is based on https://web.hypothes.is/, but modified to store the annotations in a local markdown file instead of on the internet.

+## Fork Notes
+This fork implements a [Natural Language Processing](https://tesseract.projectnaptha.com/) library to perform written character recognition on pdfs where text is actually encapsulated by images.
+This is especially common with old, recently digitized, papers which are often photographs without text encoded.
+This fork detects text from the pdf's image objects and writes the detections into the pdf during load to seemlessly allow for previously encoded text to be annotated.

+**TODO:**\
+Test (lol) \
+Loop all pages during load (slow but simple) \
+Perform NLP on page load instead of PDF load (this would come first but I want a functioning version for my class notes) \
+Setup offline support and find a path for trained data file

 ## Demonstration
 ![annotator demo](https://user-images.githubusercontent.com/9102856/131702952-1aa76baa-a279-474c-978d-cec95a683485.gif)